iDhanushp/ear_biometrics_prototype/PROJECT_DOCUMENTATION.md

     - SVM grid expanded to include poly/sigmoid kernels and more gamma/degree values.
 Neural network grid now supports deeper architectures.
     - All new options are documented in CLI and usage instructions below.

+## June 2025: Major Pipeline, Device, and Robustness Upgrades

+### Echo Data Collection Pipeline: Implementation, Debugging, and Robust Tuning

+#### Key Changes & Solutions
+- **Full EchoID TWS Compliance:**
+  - Strict echo/voice separation, echo alignment, QA logging, and documentation updates.
+  - Chirp redesigned to 500–900 Hz, amplitude maximized, duration extended, 16kHz/44.1kHz/48kHz pipeline enforced, bandpass and smoothing added.
+  - Feature extraction switched to time-domain features (RMS, ZCR, decay, lag); QA log and checks updated.
+- **Device Selection & Handling:**
+  - Interactive and automatic device selection, fallback to system default, and robust error/debug output.
+  - Robust playback/recording logic with fallback, stereo enforcement, and device/channel info printing.
+  - Added code to always use output device 4 (Boult/Muff headphones), input device 2 (Boult/Muff mic), or other indices as needed, with fallback to other mics if needed.
+  - Added code to print and validate input device sample rate and format, and to force mono or stereo input as needed.
+  - Added code to clip audio before saving to WAV to prevent overflow warnings.
+  - Added debug output for raw echo stats and error handling for NaN/Inf.
+  - Pre-recording delay and longer recording duration added for Bluetooth latency; post-tone delay increased for robust echo tail capture.
+  - Code now supports and prints input device sample rate and format, and can force 16kHz/44.1kHz/48kHz input for Boult mic.
+  - Added "no playback" test mode and restored echo playback/recording logic with timing tweaks.
+  - Tool calls: `python -m sounddevice` (device listing), robust debug/validation code.
+- **Full-Duplex Streaming:**
+  - Switched to `sounddevice.Stream` with callback for professional, tightly synchronized playback and recording (like DAWs/games/calls).
+  - Uses stereo for playback and recording, processes only the first channel for echo.
+  - Pre-tone delay removed for efficiency; post-tone delay set to 3s for robust echo tail capture.
+- **Default Device Handling:**
+  - Added option to use system default input/output devices, or explicitly select devices (e.g., Microsoft Sound Mapper, Boult, laptop mic/speakers).
+  - Sample rates are always queried and matched to device capabilities.
+- **QA & Logging:**
+  - All raw echoes are saved for manual inspection.
+  - RMS threshold can be tuned for debugging; QA log includes all relevant metrics.

+#### Challenges Faced
+- **Bluetooth TWS on Windows:**
+  - Most Bluetooth TWS devices cannot do high-quality stereo playback and mic input simultaneously on Windows due to OS/driver limitations (Hands-Free Profile/HFP mode).
+  - Boult/Muff TWS mics often capture only the played tone, with very weak or no echo tail.
+  - Wired or built-in devices provide much better echo capture.
+- **Device Index Shifts:**
+  - Device indices change when devices are connected/disconnected; robust device listing and selection logic was required.
+- **Sample Rate Mismatches:**
+  - Many devices only support 48000 Hz or 44100 Hz; code now always queries and matches device sample rates.
+- **NaN/Inf in Recordings:**
+  - Caused by device/channel/sample rate mismatches or permissions; fixed by matching channels, checking permissions, and robust error handling.
+- **Echo Tail Capture:**
+  - If recording stops immediately after the tone, echo tail is lost; fixed by increasing post-tone delay.
+- **Low RMS/Signal:**
+  - Some devices (especially Bluetooth) produce low RMS; code now allows threshold tuning and always saves raw echoes for analysis.

+#### Summary
+- The system is now robust, EchoID TWS-compliant, and highly instrumented for debugging and QA, with special handling for Bluetooth quirks, Windows audio device issues, and fallback to laptop hardware.
+- Full-duplex streaming and device/sample rate auto-detection ensure maximum compatibility and data quality.
+- All changes, solutions, and challenges are documented for future reference and reproducibility.

 ## Table of Contents
 1. [Project Overview](#project-overview)
 2. [System Architecture](#system-architecture)